techmatters/hrm/README.md

 #### Starting HRM db

+TLDR: you can just run `npm run start:db` from the root directory to start a docker container with a postgres database for the HRM service to use.

 From the root directory run `npm run docker:compose:db:up`.
 This will start a docker container with a postgres database for the HRM service to use.

 The HRM node service will update the schema to the latest version when you run it.